 Intrigued?
 Eager to discover more about the multifamily investment world and how it could bolster your portfolio?
 Schedule your free strategy call with us today!
 It’s time to move beyond mere understanding and dive into action.
 Navigate the thrilling twists and turns of multifamily investments, guided by our expert advice.
 Your journey to financial prosperity is only a click away.
 Don’t hesitate.
 Seize the day; seize the opportunity!

-we see that inflation is coming down to more normalized levels (slowly), though robust payroll and labor trends are causing some reverberations throughout the economy, thus lessening the fall of inflation in the near term.
+In conclusion, we see that inflation is coming down to more normalized levels (slowly), though robust payroll and labor trends are causing some reverberations throughout the economy, thus lessening the fall of inflation in the near term.
 Due to this, interest rates will stay higher for longer in 2023 and into 2024 before falling to more normalized levels.
 Elevated rates will cause some distress in the multifamily sector, despite overall sound fundamental performance.
 Ultimately, lower borrowing costs and still rising construction costs mean that multifamily replacement costs and sales prices will continue to rise, with valuations likely to grow meaningfully in late 2024 and 2025 as the interest rate environment normalizes.